somervda/solar/working/rpi-setup.md

 22. Load the code to solar from github https://github.com/somervda/solar
 23. Optional `sudo apt install gedit` and set up an `export DISPLAY=<XWindows target IP>:0`

-24. Do a `sudo apt install acl -y` to install the setfacl command - needed latter to add www-data user to some of the solar directory permissions
+24. Optional `sudo apt install acl -y` to install the setfacl command , useful for viewing and changing ACL while debugging, didn't need it in the end